Ohio (OHSAA) high school football playoff brackets, matchups, game times (11/13/2024)

-The 2024 Ohio high school playoffs are on to the regional final as two teams remain in each region.
+The 2024 Ohio high school playoffs are on to the regional final as four teams remain in each division.

-High School on SI has brackets for every region of Ohio high school football for you to keep track of all the playoff matchups.
+High School on SI has brackets for every division of Ohio high school football for you to keep track of all the playoff matchups.

 >>Ohio high school football brackets<<